-Believe it or not, this works for people of all ages.
+Though some may find it surprising, the counting method has the potential to help an angry person or an individual experiencing similar emotions find calm regardless of their age.
 Of course, when you become an adult, ten may not seem like enough.
-After all, adults have much larger problems than a small child.
-However, there are some adults that react to situations in the same manner they did as young children.
-The only difference being that a large person throwing a tantrum can create more problems at home, with friendships, and in the workplace.
+After all, adults generally have much larger problems than young children.
+However, there are some adults that react to situations in the same manner they did as children.
+The only difference is that an adult throwing a tantrum can create other challenges at home, with friendships, and in the workplace.

-The grown person with anger issues has never learned to curb his or her anger for one reason or another.
-The slightest thing seems to set this individual off, leaving those witnessing the blowup feeling uncomfortable and stressed.
-This person might be referred to as quick-tempered or hot-headed.
-A more accurate term for this individual might be someone who has intermittent explosive disorder or explosive anger disorder.
-This disorder affects about 13 million adults in the United States.
-For this individual, there is not a moment in which he or she says, "I better count to ten."
-Before this thought can form, he or she has already reacted.
-This can be genetic or environmental.
-Some of the most common risk factors include:
+An adult living with anger challenges might not have learned how to deal with anger in their earlier years of life.
+The slightest thing may seem to set this individual off, potentially leaving those witnessing the blowup feeling uncomfortable and stressed.
+This person might be referred to as quick-tempered or hotheaded.
+A more accurate term for this individual might be someone who has an intermittent explosive disorder.
+This disorder generally affects about 13 million adults in the United States.
+For this individual, there is not a moment in which they can say, "I better count to ten."
+Before this thought can form, they usually have already reacted.
+This disorder can be genetic or stem from environmental causes.
+Some of the most common risk factors can include:

 - Experiencing mental or physical trauma